jawadnassar/jawad.ca/about.md

 - Everything I share is solely for educational purposes and comes without any guarantee or liability.
 Please use the information at your own risk.
 - It is essential to refrain from conducting any pentesting activities on applications, devices, or networks that you do not own or lack permission to access.
 - This website does not track or log any of your activities.
 The bootstrap JS file is loaded through a CDN, and you can review the code [here](https://github.com/jawadnassar/jawad.ca/blob/gh-pages/_layouts/default.html){:target="_blank"}.
 Nevertheless, the blog content remains readable even if JavaScript execution is blocked.
+- The postings on this site are my own and don't necessarily represent my employer’s positions, strategies or opinions.